Emirates says Qantas talks do not include revenue sharing

-DUBAI Emirates EMIRA.UL airline's planned alliance with Australia's struggling Qantas Airways (QAN.AX) does not include a revenue-sharing agreement, the chairman of the Dubai-based carrier said on Wednesday.
+DUBAI Aug 1 Emirates airline's planned alliance with Australia's struggling Qantas Airways does not include a revenue-sharing agreement, the chairman of the Dubai-based carrier said on Wednesday.

 "The objective is to eventually see Qantas fly through Dubai," Sheikh Ahmed bin Saeed al-Maktoum told reporters, saying talks centered on a code-share arrangement, where airlines share some flights.